zft9xgy/todux/.notes/structure.md

-index / - mostrar todos los proyectos con 5 ultimas tareas por cada proyecto inbox - todos los proyectos del inbox proyecto - pagina donde lista la tareas de cada proyecto todas las tareas - paginas listando todas las tareas todas las etiquetas
+index / - show all projects with 5 last tasks for each project inbox - all projects in the inbox project - page listing tasks for each project all tasks - pages listing all tasks all tags